fjahr/cisa-research/index.md

 A common misconception or source of confusion among bitcoiners new to this topic is how CISA relates to another topic that has been under static development throughout the past years: MuSig.
-This [question was answered thoroughly on Bitcoin Stack Exchange](https://bitcoin.stackexchange.com/questions/106163/what-is-the-difference-between-key-aggregation-and-signature-aggregation), here is just a short summary: MuSig is not just aggregating signatures but also keys, hence this process is correctly called Key Aggregation.
-CISA referrs to only the aggregation of signatures.
-Aside from a different result, process-wise the primary difference is that MuSig must be performed already during address creation while CISA can be done at signing time or even later depending on which flavor is used.
+This [question was answered thoroughly on Bitcoin Stack Exchange](https://bitcoin.stackexchange.com/questions/106163/what-is-the-difference-between-key-aggregation-and-signature-aggregation), here is just a short summary: With MuSig the keys are aggregated to a single key and this single keys signs a single message, hence this process is more concretely called Key Aggregation.
+In a CISA context there are different keys that sign a different message each but their signatures are still aggregated.
+Aside from a different result (1 key, 1 message, 1 signature vs. n keys, n messages, 1 signature), process-wise the primary difference is that MuSig must be performed already during address creation while CISA can be done at signing time or even later depending on which flavor is used.